 Admission to the graduate program is competitive and selective.
 Students applying are required to have completed either a bachelor's degree with a major or minor in psychology from an accredited college or university or to have completed a minimum of twelve undergraduate credit hours in psychology.
 Applicants are expected to have completed the following courses: Introductory Psychology, Statistics, and Research Methods.
-Minimal qualifications for acceptance into the graduate program are an overall undergraduate GPA of 2.8 and a GPA of 3.0 in psychology.
-Exceptions to these requirements may be made on a case-by-case basis, please contact the Director of the MAP program for more information.
+Minimal qualifications for acceptance into the graduate program are an overall undergraduate GPA of 3.0 and a GPA of 3.0 in psychology and official test scores from the General Test of the Graduate Record Examination (GRE).
+Some exceptions to these requirements may be considered; contact the M.A.P. program director for more information.
 Usually, students will be accepted in the Spring for Fall admission.